GDG-Carthage/GDG-Carthage-DevFest-website/data/posts/2016-05-04-devfest-2016-announced.markdown

-Ukrainian Google Developers Groups are proud to announce the fifth annual GDG DevFest 2016 which is the biggest Google related event in Ukraine carefully crafted by GDG community!
-The event will take place on **9-10th of September** in **Lviv**.
+Tunisian Google Developers Groups are proud to announce the fifth annual GDG DevFest 2016 which is the biggest Google related event in Tunisia carefully crafted by GDG community!
+The event will take place on **21st of October** in **Tunis**.

 ### What to expect